 Funny thing is that it really didn’t seem busy at all out there today.
 Check in was a breeze and we headed out to the first tee right on time.
 Beyond the first couple holes, we never saw the group ahead of us and the group behind us never really pushed us, so we were able to enjoy our own nice relaxed pace of about 4.5 hours on a beautiful SoCal day.

 In a way, this layout is a bit evil, but I find it to be fun as there’s never a dull moment.
-It’s not for everybody, but I’ll always be a big fan.
+It’s not for everybody, yet I’ll always be a big fan.

 This time, I’ll focus a bit more on the current conditions because I was more tuned into that during my round today.
 Not only did I have high expectations from previous visits, I was less focused on studying the course layout and more focused on how it was playing today.